 Complexity

-Find the shortest paths between every pair of vertices i
+Find the shortest paths between every pair of vertices i and j.

 It is equivalent to if run Dijkstra or Bellman-Ford from each vertex.